 UAs with memory constraints that prevent them from manipulating an entire document in memory are not required to correctly position absolutely-positioned elements that end up on a previously-rendered page.

-Clarify the mechanism of aliasing for the page-break-* properties
+Clarified the mechanism of aliasing for the page-break-* properties.

 by treating the page-break-* properties as

 - Clarified that break propagation does not affect computed values and that other layout modes (e.g. flex and grid) make adjustments to the basic break propagation rules, and corrected child-to-parent propagation to ignore out-of-flow children.
 (Issue 2614) See § 3.1.1 Child→Parent Break Propagation.